+Section 2.1 describes the groupings of activities while section 2.2 describes the areas.

-GroupINGs of Activities
+Groupings of Activities

 There are many system lifecycle descriptions [xxx] which the describe stages or phases of systems.
-[1] and [2] instead use a more flexible approach of describing groups of activities which are appear repeatedly in these various stages or phases.
+The PMBOK [1] and DMBOK [2][3] instead use a more flexible approach of describing groups of activities which are appear repeatedly in these various stages or phases.
+PMBOK and DMBOK use slightly different groupings and terminology, the former uses the term Process Groups while the latter uses the term Activity Groups.
+The next sub-sections describe these two groupings plus the variant, termed Collection Groups, which best fits the requirements of this document.

 PMBOK Process Groups